veikkonyfors/blog/_posts/2022-02-04-Finding-the-disk-space-hog.md

 In my experience the issue can be two fold: There can be some huge files around, or there can be tons of small files accumulated somewhere.
 In both cases those should be found somehow.

-In Unix systems, du command is most often used to detect the problem spots.
+In Unix systems, du command is most often used to detect the problem spots with disk space.
 Du alone is a bit laborious though.
-One need to iterate sometimes quite a lot to find the spot, because of du's recursive nature of incorporating the whole directory tree into total amount.
+One need to iterate sometimes quite a few times to find the spot.
+That's because of du's recursive nature of incorporating the whole directory subtree into total amount.

-What I have learnt is that one really should pinpoint directories individually or separately, how much of disk space is used by flat files in each.
+What I have learnt is that one really should pinpoint directories individually, or separately, how much of disk space is used by flat files in each.
-Could be HUGE file or a few, or could be tons of smaller ones not being reqularly cleaned up.
+Could be HUGE file or a few, or could be tons of smaller ones not being regularly cleaned up.

-Below oneliner accomplishes exactly that
+Below Unix oneliner accomplishes exactly that

 find . -type d -exec du -sS {} \; <code>&#124;</code> sort -nr <code>&#124;</code> head

 Unfortunately not all Unix systems have du with -S option available natively (S for separate).
-Unfortunately MacOSX is BSD based, whose du doesn't recognize -S. For such systems, below more cumbersome bash oneliner will do the job.
+E.g. MacOSX is based on BSD (Berkeley Software Distribution), where du doesn't recognize -S. For such systems, below a bit more cumbersome bash oneliner will do the job.
 Requires Perl though.

 NOTE!!!!
-Copy pasting the below command into the command line doen't seem to work currently.
+Copy pasting the below command into the command line doesn't seem to work currently.
 Need to sort out why.

 IFS=$'\n'; for i in $(find . -type d); do cd $i;find . -maxdepth 1 -type f -exec du {} \; <code>&#124;</code> cut -f 1 -d' ' <code>&#124;</code> perl -ne'$s=<>; while(<>) {$s+=$_;} chomp $s; print "$s "'; pwd; cd -; done  <code>&#124;</code> grep ^[0-9] <code>&#124;</code> sort -nr <code>&#124;</code> head